andersjanmyr/express-lab/README.md

 };
 ```

+Don't forget to create test too.
+Put it in `test/model/book-test.js`.

 ### 7. Add a method for getting a book by id

 Call the function `findById(id)`.
 Get the book from the array.